 The various repositories all collect the same information - NRMSIRs and SIDs collect official statements, annual reports and material event notices and the MSRB collects material event notices exclusively - but their methods of collection and dissemination differ.
-This information usually can be submitted via mail, fax or e-mail (according to the Bond Market Association's Task Force on Electronic Information Delivery, the NRMSIRs and the MSRB all are able to accept electronic filings but this capability is less common among the SIDs).
-In addition, independent corroboration with the repositories indicates that disclosure information also is collected by the MSRB and NRMSIRs through the U.S. mail or similar method and by fax.
-The collection methods for SIDs were not verified.
+This information usually can be submitted via mail, fax or e-mail (according to the September 2000 Bond Market Association's Task Force on Electronic Information Delivery, the NRMSIRs and the MSRB all are able to accept electronic filings but this capability is less common among the SIDs).
+CDIAC's independent corroboration with the repositories indicates that disclosure information is collected by the MSRB and one NRMSIR by mail, fax, and the Internet.
+One NRMSIR collects disclosure information by mail only.
+Two NRMSIRs do not specify how they collect disclosure information.
+The collection methods for SIDs were not verified

 Methods of dissemination for all repositories vary greatly.
-Generally, disclosure information on individual issues can be purchased for between \$10 and \$25 plus shipping.
+Generally, disclosure information on individual issues can be purchased for between \$20 and \$30 plus shipping (one NRMSIR releases material event notices without charge).
 Shipping methods include U.S. mail or similar method, fax, or e-mail.
-Some NRMSIRs, though, offer data through other methods.
-One entity provides subscribers a monthly CD-ROM with disclosure information for all municipalities having public debt outstanding.
-The MSRB, for \$23,000 a year, faxes subscribers disclosure information on a daily basis as it is received from submitters.
+Some NRMSIRs offer data through other methods.
+One entity provides subscribers a monthly CD-ROM with collected disclosure information for all municipalities having public debt outstanding.
 For specific disclosure information available and associated costs, the particular repository should be contacted directly.
-Below is a listing of the current approved NRMSIRs and SIDs (as of October 2, 2000).